Deadly Rainbow Bridge vehicle explosion kills 2 people, no evidence of terrorist activity

 This is a developing story we will update as more information becomes available.

-Governor Hochul held a briefing at 5 p.m. that you can watch here:
+There was a lot of confusion Wednesday afternoon about exactly where the explosion happened.

-According to the Office of the Mayor of Niagara Falls the Rainbow Bridge is closed until further notice.
-They added that the vehicle that exploded was heading from Canada to the United States.
+The Office of the Mayor of Niagara Falls said in a press release early in the afternoon that the vehicle was heading into the United States.
+At 5 p.m. we learned from Governor Hochul that the incident actually happened on the U.S. side of the border.

-However, some witnesses and people who were in the vicinity are describing the situation differently to WBFO.
+Some witnesses were quick to tell WBFO at the scene that early reports claiming the vehicle was coming from Canada to the United State was incorrect.

 Niagara Falls, New York resident Rickie Wilson is a seasonal tour guide who said he came downtown just to "shoot the breeze" with a sales guy when he witnessed the explosion.
 He says he was about 50 feet away from the explosion, across the street at the One Niagara Welcome Center on the American side.

-He says the explosion happened when a black vehicle, possibly an SUV, collided with a concrete structure sometime around noon, quickly flew in the air, before crashing just before the border crossing building, went underneath it and exploded.
+He says the explosion happened when a black vehicle, possibly an SUV, collided with a concrete structure sometime around noon.
+The vehicle flew into the air, before crashing just before the border crossing building, went underneath it and exploded.

 "It hit that cement thing.
 I'm assuming it hit the cement because I seen all the debris.
 But I mean, how did it get up there?
 I mean, this thing was up in the air.
 It's - I know it sounds like I'm crazy.
 But the car was airborne.
 And not three or four feet.
 I mean up there," said Wilson